hyperledger/fabric-gateway/README.md

 For information on using the Fabric Gateway, including client API documentation, please visit the [Fabric Gateway documentation](https://hyperledger.github.io/fabric-gateway/).

+For information on reporting issues, suggesting enhancements and contributing code, please review the [contributing guide](CONTRIBUTING.md).

 ## Overview

 The original proposal is described in the [Fabric Gateway RFC](https://hyperledger.github.io/fabric-rfcs/text/0000-fabric-gateway.html).